leonorae/HereItIs/SQL_TESTING.md

 - Return: Name, DateTime, Description, PosterURL, VenueName, Location, TicketPrice, ArtistIDs
 - List of tests for verifying each access method:
   1. Valid Event ID
-     - Description:
-     - Steps:
-     - Expected Results:
-  2. TBD
-      - Description:
+     - Description: Inserting valid EventID returns the correct information
-      - Steps:
+     - Steps: Use valid Event ID as input
-      - Expected Results:
+     - Expected Results: Returns correct event information
-  3. TBD
+  2. Not Valid Event ID
-      - Description:
+      - Description: Using non valid Event ID return error
-      - Steps:
+      - Steps: Use non valid Event ID as input
-      - Expected Results:
+      - Expected Results: Return error event not found

 ### AddArtist
 - Description: Inserts a new artist into the database with relevant information,
 - Parameters: Name, Bio, ImageURL, SocialLinks, Genre
-- Returns: If success, add to database and Returns the ArtistID otherwise error message
+- Returns: If successful, add to the database and Returns the ArtistID; otherwise error message
 - List of tests for verifying each access method:
   1. Insert Valid Artist
-     - Description:
+     - Description: Ensure an event is correctly inserted with all valid data.
-     - Steps:
+     - Steps: Insert an artist with all required fields.
-     - Expected Results:
+     - Expected Results: The artist is successfully inserted and retrievable.
-  2. Handle Missing Optional Fields
+  2. Insert Event with Missing Data
-      - Description:
-      - Steps:
-      - Expected Results:
-  3. Enforce Unique Artist Name
-      - Description:
+      - Description: If non-nullable attributes are missing, it should return an error.
-      - Steps:
+      - Steps: Insert an artist with missing name
-      - Expected Results:
+      - Expected Results: Return error, artist name is missing

 ### GetArtistDetails